 Crossfire remains a milestone in American film history, featuring noir veterans Robert Mitchum and Gloria Grahame and a screenplay that bravely and boldly depicted the anti-semitism of a Post-World War Two America.
-However, the investigating detective’s concluding monologue on hate crime and racism, while urgent then, is hypocritical today, especially in its avoidance of discussions on race hate against black Americans.
-While at the same time, the homophobic themes of the book were erased by a Hollywood where gay men remained hidden from view, and homophobia ran wild across American states.
+However, the investigating detective’s concluding monologue on hate crime and racism, while urgent then, is hypocritical today, especially in its avoidance of discussions on racial hate against black Americans.
+While at the same time, the homophobic themes of the book were erased by a Hollywood system where gay men remained hidden from view, and homophobia ran wild across the American states.

 Director: Edward Dmytryk